-An MTFS stress testing exercise is now executed annually alongside a self-assessment against the CIPFA Financial Management (which had to be fully introduced in 2023/24) standards and review of CIPFA's financial resilience index.
+An MTFS stress testing exercise is now executed annually alongside a self-assessment against the CIPFA Financial Management standards and review of CIPFA's financial resilience index.
 The MTFS stress test ensures that the Council can constantly monitor a series of best and worst case scenarios to ensure that its financial plans are robust and based on varied assumptions.